Healthcare Based on the Clock

 Whether the discharge is to home, a rehab facility, or a nursing home, if you don't agree that you or your loved one is ready, you have the right to appeal the decision.
 Talk with the physician and the case manager, expressing your reservations.
 If that isn't enough, contact Medicare, Medicaid, or your insurance company.
 You may have to make a formal appeal through KEPRO, a designated Quality Improvement Organization.

 If you have been injured as a result of rushed medical treatment, or if such negligence has proven injurious or fatal to someone you love, take a moment to learn more about how our firm can be of assistance to you.
-As one of South Florida's most respected and oldest law firms, Stabinski Lawhas helped many people sort out their legal rights, responsibilities, and remedies.
+As one of Florida's most respected and oldest law firms, Stabinski Lawhas helped many people sort out their legal rights, responsibilities, and remedies.
 For 45 years, we have been the trusted advocates for countless personal injury victims and their families.
 We also work on a contingency basis, which means that if there is no recovery, there is no fee or cost to you.
 We encourage you to contact us for a free consultation by calling 305-643-3100 or filling out a case evaluation form.

 Categories: